radicle-dev/radicle.xyz/_guides/protocol.md

 Radicle is a [peer-to-peer][] system, which means that there is no traditional client-server model.
 Peers on the Radicle network are referred to as *nodes*, and are indistinguishable from users at the protocol level.
-Nodes, identified by their [Node ID](#node-identifier-nid) (NID)---an [Ed25519][] public key---are responsible for seeding Git repositories, each identified by a unique [Repository ID](#repository-identifier-rid) (RID).
+Nodes, identified by their [Node ID](#node-identifier-nid) (NID) -- an [Ed25519][] public key -- are responsible for seeding Git repositories, each identified by a unique [Repository ID](#repository-identifier-rid) (RID).
 The seeding process involves both hosting the repository data and synchronizing changes with other nodes.
-Every Radicle user, irrespective of their role or activity, operates a node by installing a [Radicle Node](#Radicle-Node) on their device.
-No specialized equipment is necessary for operating a node as a typical end-user; nodes can run on a personal computer without requiring an always-on server.
+Every Radicle user, irrespective of their role or activity, runs a node on their device.
+No specialized equipment is necessary for operating a node as a typical end-user; nodes can run on a personal computer without requiring a server.

 <aside> In the peer-to-peer model, nodes act as <em>both clients and
 servers</em>. </aside>